 Welding Pipe String (M. Purpura Photos)

 Planning for this project started in the fall of 2014 with bid documents released in 2015 and work starting in the winter of 2016.
 This congested interchange is being transformed into a diverging diamond configuration.
-Numerous pipelines, sewer, water, power and tellecommunications lines are running along this corridor.
-There are also major water mains crossing the drill path, and a combination of residentilal and commercial ingress and egress across the drill path.
+Numerous pipelines, sewer, water, power and telecommunications lines are running along this corridor.
+There are also major water mains crossing the drill path, and a combination of residential and commercial ingress and egress across the drill path.

 Setting up for the auger bore operation (Steve Olsen Photos)

 The laydown area was occupied with work on a 90" water main and was cleared out just in time to recieve the 50 sticks of pipe and fittings required for the project.
-Our crews helped clear out the laydown yard and offloaded the pipe.
+Our crews helped clear out the laydown yard and offload the pipe.
 Then the drill path, drill entry and drill exit points were prepped prior to bringing in the drill rig.
 Traffic control measures and signage were put into place.
 Mats were laid, and all utilities were pot holed, identified and labled with the depth to the utility.
 At the same time our drill string crews mobilized in we began stringing and cribbing pipe.
 Welding also started up and the 700' string sections began to take shape.

 After the drill rig was brought the drillers began boring the pilot hole.
-In addition to Utility Damage Prevention Planning, Midwestern Contractors also follows an Inadvertent Release Plan in the event of frac outs during the drilling process.
+In addition to Utility Damage Prevention Planning, Midwestern Contractors also follows an Inadvertant Release Plan in the event of frac outs during the drilling process.
 These two planning documents enable us to avoid utility damage and to respond quickly and professionally to any type of inadvertant release wherever and whenever they may occur.